Wormsloe Historic Site: The civil war and after

-During the American Civil War (1861–1865), Wormsloe and the Isle of Hope were fortified by Confederate forces.
-When Union forces captured Savannah in 1864, the Jones/De Renne family was forced to flee.
-Although the plantation was confiscated by the U.S. government (it seized the property of planters who had supported the Confederacy), the property was eventually returned when De Renne was granted a full pardon by President Andrew Johnson.
+During the American Civil War, the owners of Wormsloe (Jones/De Renne family) fled to Europe and various northern states.
+In their absence, Wormsloe and the Isle of Hope were fortified by Confederate forces.
+When Union forces captured Savannah in 1864, the plantation was confiscated by the U.S. government (it seized the property of planters who had supported the Confederacy).
+George Wymberly Jones De Renne applied for a pardon and it was granted by President Andrew Johnson.
+The property was eventually returned to the family, and at the time of his death, George Wymberly Jones Derenne was the richest man in Savannah with an estate valued at over $700,000.